• Facebook

 • Preheat oven to 375 degrees F.

-• Cut the potatoes into 1-inch cubes and place them in a large pot with the garlic, chicken broth and salt.
+• Cut the 3 pounds Yukon gold potatoes into 1-inch cubes and place them in a large pot with the 5 cloves garlic, 2 cups chicken broth and 2 tablespoons kosher salt.
 Add enough water to cover the potatoes.
 Bring to a boil, then lower the heat and simmer, uncovered, for about 10 to 12 minutes, until the potatoes fall apart easily when pierced with a fork.

 • As soon as the potatoes are tender, drain them in a colander.